 - 2 TABLESPOONS ginger powder

 - ¼ cup candied ginger, diced

 - 1 cup hot water

-Begin a week before serving this cake.
-In a mason jar or container, mix the raisins with enough rum to cover them by about 1/2 inch or more.
-Leave minimum of 4 - 5 days.
+- Begin a week before serving this cake.
+In a mason jar or container, mix the raisins with enough rum to cover them by about ½ inch or more.
+Leave a minimum of 4 - 5 days.
 The longer the better.

-Pour into your greased baking pan.
-Bake for 50 - 55 minutes or until an inserted toothpick comes out clean.
+- Pour into a very well-greased bundt pan and bake for 25 - 35 minutes or until an inserted toothpick comes out clean.